 Have you watched data breaches happen to big companies and thought, “That wouldn’t happen to me.
 I’m just a small tour operator.”
 Well, I hate to break it to you, but small businesses are at risk of being hacked, and it’s probably higher than you think.

 36% of targeted hacking attacks are made against businesses that operate with less than 250 employees.
 Why?
-Small business tend to not make investments in cyber security.
+Small businesses tend to not make investments in cyber security.
 In fact, according to the National Cyber Security Alliance, 83% of small businesses don’t have a cyber security plan, making them easy targets for hackers.

 What type of cyber attack is aimed at small businesses?

 There are a couple of different attacks that could happen.
 One way is that hackers will steal your customers’ credit card information.
 This has happened to tour operators in the past.
 Roberts Hawaii(opens in a new tab) had their customers’ personal information and credit card information stolen from them, and customers had fraudulent charges on their cards.
-The same type of cyber attack happened NY CitySights(opens in a new tab).
+The same type of cyber attack happened to NY CitySights(opens in a new tab).

 It’s also possible that hackers will encrypt your company files or shut down your website, making them impossible for you to access unless you pay their ransom, likely a hefty price of a few thousand dollars.
 Hackers do this with enough companies and make enormous amounts of money.

 Don’t let either of these cyber attacks happen to your tour company.

 Take steps to protect your tour business, and it will benefit you in the future.
 Hackers are becoming more sophisticated and able to target more companies quickly, so if you haven’t taken steps to protect yourself, it is time.

 Don’t worry too much because we at Tourism Tiger have created a guide for you to follow to protect yourself.
 All of these steps are easy and completely manageable for a small business.